Office of Social Innovation and Civic Participation: Impact investing

-My Brothers Keeper is a program supported by the Office of Social Innovation and Civic Participation and created after the shooting of Trayvon Martin.
+My Brother's Keeper is a program supported by the Office of Social Innovation and Civic Participation, and was created after the shooting of Trayvon Martin.
 President Obama, whose administration originated the Office of Social Innovation and Civic Participation, made it a top priority to focus on improving the life outcomes of black men and young boys.
 President Obama saw a gap in opportunity for young men of color and sought to close these gaps.
 Like other efforts by the office, My Brother’s Keeper aims to engage in cross-sector collaboration to achieve change as well as be able to maintain change.
 Primarily My Brother’s Keeper works at a more personal level with communities by discussing with leaders, members and other organizations within the community.

 The efforts of the Office of Social Innovation and Civic Participation, and specifically the My Brother’s Keeper initiative, were carried on by the Obama Foundation after Barack Obama had served his two terms.
 Since transitioning to the Obama Foundation, the initiative has made efforts to reduce youth violence.
 Some of these efforts include strengthening mentorship programs within community as well as educating young men on their resources and tools.
-These efforts were aimed at 19 organizations across 10 different states and Puerto Rico to conquer the following challenges: Poverty of Black, American Indian and Hispanic children, Discipline to encourage younger students to focus on their education, Increase Employment and Decrease Crime.
+These efforts were aimed at 19 organizations across 10 different states and Puerto Rico to conquer the following challenges: poverty of Black, American Indian, and Hispanic children; discipline to encourage younger students to focus on their education; increase employment; and decrease crime.